 Osvaldo Golijov grew up in an Eastern European Jewish household in La Plata, Argentina.
 Born to a piano teacher mother and physician father, Golijov was raised surrounded by classical chamber music, Jewish liturgical and klezmer music, and the new tango of Astor Piazzolla.
 His blending of genres and seamless integration of voices speak volumes about his approach and style, a musical language that can only be termed “Golijovian.”

 Golijov served as the Debs Composer’s Chair at Carnegie Hall during the 2012–13 season.
-He is Loyola Professor of Music at College of the Holy Cross in Worcester, MA, where he has taught since 1991.
+He is Composer-In-Residence at College of the Holy Cross in Worcester, MA, where he has taught since 1991.

 Osvaldo Golijov grew up in an Eastern European Jewish household in La Plata, Argentina.
 Born to a piano teacher mother and physician father, Golijov was raised surrounded by classical chamber music, Jewish liturgical and klezmer music, and the new tango of Astor Piazzolla.
 After studying piano at the local conservatory and composition with Gerardo Gandini, he moved to Israel in 1983, where he studied with Mark Kopytman at the Jerusalem Rubin Academy and immersed himself in the colliding musical traditions of that city.
 Upon moving to the United States in 1986, Golijov earned his Ph.D. at the University of Pennsylvania, where he studied with George Crumb, and was a fellow at Tanglewood, studying with Oliver Knussen.

 In the early ‘90s, Golijov began to work closely with two string quartets—the St. Lawrence and the Kronos.
 Both ensembles were the earliest to project Golijov's volatile and category-defying style in its true, full form.
 In 2002, EMI released Yiddishbbuk, a Grammy-nominated CD of Golijov's chamber music, celebrating ten years of collaboration with the St. Lawrence String Quartet, featuring clarinetist Todd Palmer.
-The St. Lawrence String Quartet has continued their collaboration into the new decade, premiering the composer’s Qohelet in 2011.
+In 2011, the St. Lawrence String Quartet premiered Qohelet, based on the teachings and poetic images in the book of Ecclesiastes.
 The Kronos Quartet released three recordings featuring their collaborations with Golijov: The Dreams and Prayers of Isaac the Blind, featuring David Krakauer, as well as Caravan and Nuevo.
 Kronos also expanded Golijov's musical family through collaborations with artists such as the Romanian Gypsy band Taraf de Haidouks, the Mexican Rock group Café Tacuba, tabla virtuoso Zakir Hussain, and producer Gustavo Santaolalla.
 Golijov composed several works inspired by the voice of Dawn Upshaw; among them the Three Songs for Soprano and Orchestra, the opera Ainadamar, the cycles Ayre and She Was Here, and a number of arrangements.
 Yo-Yo Ma and the SilkRoad Ensemble have also been a continued source of inspiration for Golijov.
-Works resulting from their collaborations include Azul, a cello concerto; Air to Air, and Rose of the Winds, two suites for the SilkRoad Ensemble, the latter with orchestra.
+Works resulting from their collaborations include the cello concerto Azul, Air to Air, and Rose of the Winds.
+In 2019, Golijov composed Falling Out of Time for the Silkroad Ensemble, an 80-minute song cycle based on the novel by David Grossman, which the ensemble recorded in 2020 and performed at Carnegie Hall in 2022, garnering critical acclaim.
+The song cycle tours the US and Canada this fall.

 In January and February 2006, Lincoln Center presented a sold-out festival called "The Passion of Osvaldo Golijov,” featuring multiple performances of his major works, his chamber music, and late night programs of music dear to him.
 In 2007, he was named the first Composer-in-Residence at the Mostly Mozart Festival and has held similar positions at the Chicago Symphony Orchestra, Spoleto USA Festival, the Los Angeles Philharmonic's Music Alive series, Marlboro Music, Ravinia, Ojai, Trondheim, and Holland festivals.
 Golijov held the position of Richard and Barbara Debs Composer’s Chair at Carnegie Hall for the 2012–13 season.

-Golijov is Loyola Professor of Music at the College of the Holy Cross in Worcester, MA, where he has taught since 1991.
+Golijov is Composer-In Residence at the College of the Holy Cross in Worcester, MA, where he has taught since 1991.
 He also has been teaching for decades at Tanglewood, has led workshops at Carnegie Hall with Dawn Upshaw, and is a frequent advisor at the Sundance Composers Labs.

 His works are published by Boosey & Hawkes.
 Ainadamar, Ayre, Oceana, Youth Without Youth, Tetro, and the CD and DVD of La Pasión según San Marcos have been released by Deutsche Grammophon.
 Other recordings have been released on Nonesuch, Sony Classical, Hänssler Classics, Naxos, Koch, Harmonia Mundi, and EMI.